 For quite some time now I have been meaning develop my photography skills as a core feature of the site.
-Unfortunately like everything else on my to do list this aim constantly found itself being pushed further and further back on my agenda.
+Unfortunately like everything else on my to-do list this aim constantly found itself being pushed further and further back on my agenda.
 A few weeks ago however I was approached by the guys at Debt Free Direct and asked to take part in a little project that they were running entitled #ImProving2o14.

 The idea behind the project takes inspiration from the tradition of New Year’s resolutions but with a twist.
 Knowing that few people actually ever stick to these annual pledges the aim of #ImProving2014 is to choose a skill or goal and improve it throughout the course of 2014.
-Finally I had an excuse to propel Photography right to the top of my to do list.
+Finally, I had an excuse to propel Photography right to the top of my to-do list.

-The last time I held a ‘proper’ camera was quite a few moon’s ago at uni and to be honest my memory of the functions has somewhat faded since.
-With this in mind my first task was to find a camera that was relatively easy to use but that would meet my demands as my skills grow over the year.
-I settled on the Canon EOS 100d model which is touted as the worlds smallest dslr camera, I thought this perfectly fitted the bill for my needs.
+The last time I held a ‘proper’ camera was quite a few moon’s ago at uni and to be honest, my memory of the functions has somewhat faded since.
+With this in mind, my first task was to find a camera that was relatively easy to use but that would meet my demands as my skills grow over the year.
+I settled on the Canon EOS 100d model which is touted as the worlds smallest DSLR camera, I thought this perfectly fitted the bill for my needs.

 Time to put my skills to the test.
 I decided to take part in the London Street/Graffiti Art tour last Saturday afternoon which I saw advertised on yplan.
-The walking tour of Shoreditch in London’s East End departs from Shoreditch train station and takes a wander through the streets centered primarily around Brick Lane.
+The walking tour of Shoreditch in London’s East End departs from Shoreditch train station and takes a wander through the streets centred primarily around Brick Lane.
 I thought this would provide lots of interesting locations and scenes for me to shoot.